 The links below lead to a page for each West Point class year which graduated a future Civil War officer.
 The first class is in 1802, and the last class in 1864.
-You can also use the more mobile-friendly jump menu.

 Each class year page lists the cadets who served in the Civil War from that class in alphabetical order.
-It also lists their allegiance, highest substantive rank reached, class rank (for years after 1818, when ranks were first awarded) and other pertinent information.
+It also lists their allegiance, highest rank reached, class rank (for years after 1818, when ranks were first awarded) and other pertinent information.
 Graduates who did not serve in the Civil War are also shown, although less information is listed for them.

-The list also includes some cadets who did not graduate.
+The list includes some cadets who did not graduate.
 Lewis Armistead (1839), for example, was supposedly dismissed for the understandable action of breaking a mess plate over Jubal Early’s head.
 These cadets are listed with the class with whom they should have graduated.

 No one from the classes of 1802-4, 1807, 1809 or 1813 served in the war.
 There were no graduates at all for the classes of 1810 and 1816.
 After the war started in 1861 the class which would have graduated in 1862 was accelerated and graduated the month after the class of 1861.
 The following classes then graduated a year earlier than originally planned.
 This resulted in an unbroken string of classes graduating each year with a double class in 1861.

 Alphabetical Index of West Point Officers in the Civil War